-This week we’re talking about Switzerland with a top 3 global supercomputer, blockchain for refugees, A.I. that can beat Ms. Pac-man, and A.I., again, in competition between Airbnb and hotels.
+This week we’re talking about Switzerland with a top 3 global supercomputer ranking, blockchain for refugees, A.I. that can beat Ms. Pac-man, and A.I., again, in competition between Airbnb and hotels.

 The Swiss have some impressive new supercomputing technology, specifically the Piz Daint supercomputer.
-It’s now kicked the U.S. out of the world’s top 3 supercomputers. 😟 There’s an official list that tracks global supercomputers, called the TOP500, that came out with a new report this June.
+It’s now kicked the U.S. out of the world’s top 3 supercomputers. 😟 There’s an official list that tracks global supercomputer ranking, called the TOP500, that came out with a new report this June.

 You probably guessed the other top 2 supercomputers are Chinese.
 The United States’ best supercomputer is the Titan, based at Oak Ridge National Laboratory.
 While the Titan is capable of 17.6 petaflops, the Swiss supercomputer is able to do 19.6.
 To put that in perspective, the Chinese computing speed is far, far ahead at 34 petaflops and 93 petaflops for their Tianhe-2 and Taihulight supercomputers.
 Silver lining?
 The U.S. still holds five of the 10 ‘best’ supercomputers in the world.

 Accenture and Microsoft have developed a prototype for providing legal IDs to more than 1.1 billion people around the world by 2020.
 Of those 1.1 billion, the 7 million global refugees may be those that benefit most.
 Legal IDs help refugees cross borders, qualify for aid, and get access to many other basic services.
 The technology involves combining a person’s biometric information, such as fingerprint or retina scan, with blockchain to create a legal identity.